Web Design: Does your website need a makeover?

 Stay on Top of Web Design – it’s not static!

 We all know that the Internet changes at an alarming rate and that means, techniques and technologies we used 3 years ago are well and truly obsolete today.
-You need to be proactive and ensure your company website is keeping up with these changes constantly.
+You need to be proactive with web design and ensure your company website is keeping up with these changes constantly.
 Luckily, there are some very clear warning signs that tell you that your site needs an update, whether just the design is outdated or more importantly your website severely lacks in the functionality to interact with your visitors and prospective clients.

 Here are the tell-tale signs that will let you know if it’s time you need to act if you want to stay ahead of your competition.